lino-framework/book/docs/about/ui.rst

 There are several proofs of concept for alternative user interfaces:

-- the :ref:`extjs6` is almost ready for production.
+- The :ref:`extjs6` is almost ready for production.
+But it is currently asleep because the ExtJS library is unfortunately no longer free.
+More precisely its free community version is not maintained.

+- The :ref:`OpenUI5 <specs.openui5>` project is almost ready for
+  production.
+OpenUI5 is developed by SAP, conceptually quite similar to ExtJS.

+- The :mod:`lino.modlib.bootstrap3` web interface optimized for read-only access and publication of complex data (something like :ref:`belref`).
+We acknowledgethat this needs more work before becoming really usable.

-- one might consider Lino's :class:`TextRenderer
+- One might consider Lino's :class:`TextRenderer
   <lino.core.renderer.TextRenderer>` (used for writing :doc:`tested
   functional specifications </dev/doctests>`) as a special kind of user interface.

 - a more lightweight web interface using some other JS framework than ExtJS
-- a web interface optimized for read-only access and publication of complex data (something like :ref:`belref`, but we agree that this needs more work before becoming really usable)

 - a console UI using `ncurses <https://en.wikipedia.org/wiki/Ncurses>`_
 - We once started working on an interface that uses the :doc:`Qooxdoo library </topics/qooxdoo>`.